What surgery is available, and what techniques are involved?

 Behind the breast

 The insertion of implants behind the breast is considered to be the simplest of the available enlargement procedures, and less likely to cause significant discomfort.
-This route is also effective for patients with slightly drooping breasts.
+This route is also effective for patients with some drooping of the breasts.

 Behind the muscle